-Trump's New Birth Control Rules Say Family Planning Clinics Can Help Women — But Here's The Problem
+Trump's Birth Control Rules Say Public Clinics Can Help Women — But There's A Problem

 When the Trump administration finalized rules giving employers greater latitude to refuse insurance coverage for birth control due to religious or moral objections earlier this month, a number of women's health organizations voiced serious concerns.
 But the Trump administration isn't backing down.
 In fact, it has recently rolled out a new proposal aimed at justifying its decision to weaken access to no-cost contraception, saying female employees denied coverage for birth control can simply obtain their contraceptive at low-income family-planning clinics.
 The catch?
 Those clinics are already seriously underfunded.